algolia/algoliasearch-wordpress/README.md

 In this section you configure two things:

-   1. **Your Application ID & API keys (credentials)**:
+   1. **Your Application ID & API keys**:

-   You need to choose which api keys to use.
-You can go [https://www.algolia.com/licensing](https://www.algolia.com/licensing)
+   You need to configure this section based on your Algolia credentials.
+You can fetch them from [here](https://www.algolia.com/licensing).

    2. **Your index names prefix**:

-   The plugin will create several indices:
+   The plugin will create several indices, all of them will be prefixed by this value:

-    * 1 index for the instant search
+    * 1 index for the instant search results page
     * 1 index for each section of the auto-completion menu
     * 1 (slave) index for each sort order you enable

 ### UI Integration

-#### Search Exprerience Configuration
+#### Search Experience Configuration

    1. **Search Bar**